 Ultimately though, it’s not the discreet back-label reference to their biodynamic credentials which defines these wines, It’s their joie-de-vivre, self-confidence and uniqueness.
 In a wine-growing country that is more readily defined by quality than willingness to experiment, Gut Oggau dares to be different.
 Here at least, clothes pegs and hair shirts are not required.

-This article was originally published on Tim Atkin’s site on 25th April 2013
+Originally published on Tim Atkin's site in 2013